Platoniq/wilder-journal/_articles/en/democracy-is-fun.md

 The public reception and the great expectation generated by the digital platforms for citizen participation of the city councils of Madrid and Barcelona -[Decide](https://decide.madrid.es/) and [Decidim](https://www.decidim.barcelona/processes?locale=es)- highlights the need to promote this form of direct democracy.
 These platforms are essential pieces of the puzzle of digital democracy, to **create a framework for the interrelationship between citizens' demands, the agents involved in citizen services and the design of the city's plans and investments**.

 To cite an example that we know best, the city of Barcelona has ahead of it the challenge of setting up a comprehensive digital Training and Mediation Plan for democracy.
-This Plan contemplates different dimensions: a dissemination campaign to make the Decidim platform known to wide social sectors, training sessions in the city's local facilities for the use of Decidim (libraries, neighborhood centres, civic centres, old people's homes…), dissemination of Decidim among the organised citizenry and the social fabric and, finally, specific training aimed at the professionalization of experts in digital mediation and facilitation.
+This Plan contemplates different dimensions: a dissemination campaign to make the Decidim platform known to wide social sectors, training sessions in the city's local facilities for the use of Decidim (libraries, neighborhood centres, civic centres, old people's homes...), dissemination of Decidim among the organised citizenry and the social fabric and, finally, specific training aimed at the professionalization of experts in digital mediation and facilitation.

 {% gallery { "simple": false, "images": [{"path":"/media/decidim_barcelona.png","caption":"Promoting citizen action and the Barcelona Neighborhood Plan as an integral action tool for improving living conditions, social equity and the right to the city.", "credits": "[Decidim.Barcelona](https://www.decidim.barcelona/processes/PAM2020)"}] } %}